SAGE Publishing Leadership Education Most Publishable Paper Award

-The Most Publishable Leadership Education Paper award is given each year to the paper in the leadership education global conference stream that receives the highest ranking.
-Winners are honored at the global conference.
+The Most Publishable Leadership Education Paper award is given each year to the best presentation submission in the Leadership Education stream for the Global Conference.
+The winner is determined by peer review average scores and stream lead rank.
+The winner(s) are honored at the Global Conference.

-To be considered for this award, please submit a paper for presentation in the Leadership Education stream for ILA’s annual global conference.
-The call for proposals for the 2021 conference opens 28 January.
-Visit the conference home page for details.
+To be considered for this award, please submit a proposal to the Leadership Education stream for ILA’s Global Conference.
+The call for conference proposals typically opens in December and closes by 31 January each year.
+Visit the Global Conference home page for Call for Proposals details.

 Past Winners of the Leadership Education Most Publishable Paper Award